ART 360/460: Creative Field Work

 Visiting artists, scholars, and scientists will share insights to enrich your perspective.
 By the end of the trip, you’ll build a portfolio of site-based observations—including sketches, photography, video, sound recordings, and writing—that captures your unique perspective on the coast's landscapes and stories.

-Visit classes.oregonstate.edu for more information and to register
+Visit the Schedule of Classes for more information and to register.

 Additional Information

-Department Approval Required – contact instructors
+- Department Approval Required – contact instructors.

-Recommended: Experience in one or more creative disciplines; willingness to adapt to working and spending significant time outdoors; critical thinking, problem solving, and synthesis skills
+- Recommended - experience in one or more creative disciplines; willingness to adapt to working and spending significant time outdoors; critical thinking, problem-solving, and synthesis skills